 In addition, you can choose to specifically request the PIN before authorizing a purchase or even before installing any free application on the device.

-Upgrade channel storage capacity with a MicroSD card
+Upgrade channel storage with a microSD card

 Never miss a movie with My Feed

 Be sure to check out the Roku Channel Store every couple of months to look for new applications.
-You can also check out the official Roku blog for content suggestions as well as announcements about new channels, new versions of the app and the Roku software itself, and of course, revisions to the hardware.
+You can also check out the official Roku blog for content suggestions as well as announcements about new channels, new versions of the app and the Roku software itself, and, of course, revisions to the hardware.